Who Wants Wine?

 Niagara is particularly suited for growing cool-climate grape varieties such as Riesling, Chardonnay, Pinot Noir, Cabernet Franc, and Gamay Noir, with more than 30 varieties being grown here annually.
 Fortunately for us (and for visiting tourists), Niagara leads the world in icewine production.
 According to the Niagara Escarpment Biosphere Fund, the climate is perfectly-suited for every vintage grape, bringing both abundance in variety as well as yield.

-For those of you who wish you could squeeze a winery tour into your family vacation, you’re in luck!
-There are various family-friendly tours.
-A quick internet search will help you find what you are looking for, whatever your wants or needs.
-From girls’ night to date night to family picnic, the Niagara wine industry is full of variety, whatever your taste!
-You’ll find the atmosphere much more relaxing than all the excitement of Niagara Falls, so prepare to be at each property for a few hours, and bring whatever you may need like sun protection, allergy medication, and of course your camera!
+For those of you who wish you could squeeze a winery tour into your vacation, you’re in luck!
+There are various tours, to help you find what you are looking for.
+From girls’ night to date night, the Niagara wine industry is full of variety, whatever your taste!
+You’ll find the atmosphere much more relaxing than all the excitement of Niagara Falls, so prepare to be at each property for a few hours.

 Try to take in the whole experience and be open to trying something new!
 Why limit yourself to your tried and true list when there is so much to explore?